nes-lab/shepherd-tools/extra/eenv_converter/metadata_bonito.md

   - sheep4: leading car
   - sheep5: following car, windshield
 - remaining questions
-  - Date
+  - ASK MARCO, he was driving the second car
+  + Date -> Same as Washer.
   - Location (address / GPS), Route Taken
+    - Windischleuba - Dresden, don't remember exactly
   - Node locations in leading car
-  - Piezo model (same as jogging dataset?)
+  + Piezo model -> same as jogging dataset
   - Setup (power source, synchronization)
+    -  I don't remember.
+Probably power banks and GPS
   - Any info about the cars
+    - One yellow Opel Corsa, the other I don't remember
   - Any info about speed (typical, top), stops (traffic lights, etc)

 ### Washer (folder washing_machine)
 - based on paper
   - 5 piezo
   - WPB4700H industrial washing machine (confirmed by pictures / video)
   - washing program with maximum load
 - based on file `notes`
   - all locations from pov of looking at the front of the machine
   - sheep0: top (likely top side of the machine)
   - sheep1: back left (likely back side of the machine; left part viewing 'through' the machine?)